jina-ai/fastapi-serve/docs/rate_limit/README.md

 ## 🗝️ Using Secrets during Deployment

-You can use secrets during app deployment by passing a secrets file to the `--secrets` flag.
+You can use secrets during app deployment by passing a secrets file to deployment with the `--secrets` flag.
 The secrets file should be a `.env` file containing the secrets.
 For example, if you have a `.env` file with the following contents:

 ```text
 REDIS_HOST=redis-12345.upstash.io